adfinis/ember-simple-auth-oidc/README.md

 ## Configuration

-The addon can be configured in the ember config with the key `ember-simple-auth-oidc`.
+The addon can be configured in the project's `environment.js` file with the key `ember-simple-auth-oidc`.

-At least the following config options need to be added to the ember config:
+A minimal configuration includes the following options:

 ```
 module.exports = function(environment) {
   let ENV = {
-    modulePrefix: "oidc",
-    environment,
-    rootURL: "/",
+    // ...
     "ember-simple-auth-oidc": {
       host: "http://authorization.server/openid",
       clientId: "test",